Suspect has no direct ties to victims of Dutch tram attack, police say

 Three people were killed and several others injured in the attack on Monday.
 Police identified the main suspect as Gökmen Tanis, a 37-year-old born in Turkey, based on surveillance footage.

-Despite there being no connection between the victims and alleged shooter, police say the motive of the attack is still open to being either terrorism or a family matter.
+Despite there being no connection between the victims and the alleged shooter, police say the motive of the attack is still open and could be terrorism or a family matter.

 Tanis had fled the scene by car but was detained by police later in the day.
 On Tuesday, police provided more detail in a series of tweets saying the suspect had been arrested at a house northwest of the city center and also had a gun.